The role of the Lieutenant Governor has been in existence since before Alberta became a province.

 1974-1979 The Honourable Ralph G. Steinhauer

-The first person of Indigenous heritage to be appointed Lieutenant Governor in Canada.
-Was a founding member of the Alberta Wheat Pool and was active in politics and Aboriginal affairs.
+The first person of Indigenous heritage to be appointed a Lieutenant Governor in Canada.
+Was a founding member of the Alberta Wheat Pool and was active in politics and Indigenous affairs.

 1966-1974 The Honourable J.W.
 Grant MacEwan